Position: Evaluation of ECG Representations Must Be Fixed: Discussion

 \section{Discussion}

-This paper analyzed evaluation of 12-lead ECG representation learning.
-We proposed a new hierarchy of clinically-grounded tasks, then outlined best-practices, most of which the field fails to follow.
-Our experiments show that ranking current methods is difficult in practice.
-They also show the utility of using a randomly initialized encoder as a baseline, since it is surprisingly performant.
-Future work should explore \textit{why} this is so.
-We hypothesize that this is because the signal is so apparent in the ECG for many tasks that random convolutions do not distort it.
+This paper analyzed evaluation of 12-lead ECG representations.
+We proposed a taxonomy of clinically grounded tasks, then outlined best practices that the field often fails to follow.
+Our experiments show that ranking current methods is difficult in practice, and that randomly initialized encoders are surprisingly strong baselines.
+When random encoders are competitive with pre-trained encoders, gains from pre-training should be interpreted with care, especially if they are small in absolute terms.
+Future work should explore why the random encoder is so performant for many ECG tasks.
+We hypothesize that the clinically relevant signal is so apparent that random convolutions do not distort it.

-One limitation of our study is that we focused only on 12-lead ECGs.
-We expect that our general conclusions hold for pre-trained encoders of other bio-signals (e.g., 1-lead ECG, PPG, and EEG), though this remains to be verified.
-There is also growing interest in multi-modal representations that include ECG as a component (e.g., \citealp{radhakrishnan2023, thapa2024}); evaluating such models should be addressed in future studies.
+One limitation of our study is that we focused only on 12-lead ECG representation learning.
+We expect that many of our general conclusions hold for pre-trained encoders of other bio-signals (e.g., 1-lead ECG, PPG, and EEG), task-specific ECG models, and multi-modal representations that include ECG as a component (e.g., \citealp{radhakrishnan2023, thapa2024}); evaluating such models should be addressed in future work.

-Ultimately, we think the field would benefit from an extensible open-source framework with standardized evaluation code.
-The community should agree on a core set of clinically important tasks that will drive the future of ECG representation learning.
+The field of ECG analysis would benefit from an extensible open-source framework with standardized evaluation code.
+The community should agree on a core set of clinically important tasks that will drive the future of ECG pre-training.
+Our hope is that by doing so, the field will converge on broadly useful and generalizable representations.